Case study

 FUNCTIONALITY

-We oriented the finish to allow a grip
+We oriented the finish to allow a non-slip

 I-CORD